 In the workplace, social learning has begun to emerge as a valuable and scalable solution for knowledge sharing.
 Subject matter experts, or any employee really, record themselves demonstrating a new process or walking through a training they might normally give one-on-one and share those videos with the entire team or organization.

-Developed at Carnegie Mellon University and used at 20 of the top 25 universities in the world, Panopto is the leading video platform for supporting e-learning.
+Developed at Carnegie Mellon University and used at 21 of the top 25 universities in the world, Panopto is the leading video platform for supporting e-learning.
 Record and edit e-learning videos, make them searchable, and share them securely with your students with one easy-to-use video tool.
-Contact our team today to request a free 30-day trial.